Cecilapp/Cecil/docs/1-Quick Start.md

 ## Create a website

-Create a website – from scratch – in 4 steps!
+How to create create a website – from scratch – in a few steps.

-### Step 1: Install Cecil
+### Install Cecil

 Download `cecil.phar` from your terminal: